 For your safety

 Whangamata is home to one of New Zealand’s most beautiful coastal attractions.
-For a long time Whenuakura, (commonly referred to as Donut Island), was a local secret.
+For a long time Whenuakura Wildlife Sanctuary, (often referred to as Donut Island), was a local secret.
 This has changed in recent years as this pacific treasure is quickly becoming a ‘must do’ New Zealand adventure.
 Guardians of the islands and Whangamata locals encourage you to treat the islands with respect to preserve their future.

-1. GO WITH A CERTIFIED GUIDING COMPANY - they will ensure your safety and the protection of Donut Island
+1. GO WITH A CERTIFIED GUIDING COMPANY - they will ensure your safety, protection of the sanctuary and historical commentary

 2. STAY IN THE WATER - Whenuakura is a Wildlife Sanctuary.
 Please help preserve the fragile environment